wclenhardt/hydroshare/docs/hsaccess-design-doc.md

 ### 5. Tests
 Write tests that perform operations and then assert that they were reflected in both HSAccess and Django.
 This helps us identify when we have successfully integrated HSAccess.

+## Additional/Misc Refactors
+Some other refactors I thought of along the way that are not strictly necessary for HSAccess:

+1. Make `hs_core/hydroshare` into `hs_core`, which is responsible for all operations on the HS database.
+2. Make a new module called something like `django` or `server` which contains the code for handling and responding to HTTP and API requests.
+It is a thin layer on top of `hs_core` that more or less just decides which `hs_core` functions to call, and with which parameters.
+This makes the division between data-changing operations (which is the logical heart of Hydroshare), and the web server (which just provides a way to invoke those functions from the client).

+The goal of these changes is to build a more explicitly layered architecture, where the capabilities, boundaries, and limitations of each layer are clear.